filyp/sneaky-mamba/README.md

 # TODO

-- [ ] place higher loss on the last token (the final answer) to maybe speedup training
+- [X] place higher loss on the last token (the final answer) to maybe speedup training
-- [ ] smaller mamba (less layers) to train faster
+- [X] smaller mamba (less layers) to train faster
 - [ ] train transformer (at least try to)
 - [ ] test whether the tasks are actually fully sequential or there are heuristics for solving them
-- [ ] parallelize accuracy eval (first, it's good to have task dataset in dataset creation) (but padding is problematic)
-  - this takes about 1/4 of training time currently with epoch size 160, probably less with 320
 - [X] check that in AutoTokenizer.from_pretrained('EleutherAI/gpt-neox-20b') my task is still 1+2*num_steps tokens

 # Resources

 - for interventions into mamba architecture, this will be easiest [mamba-minimal](https://github.com/johnma2006/mamba-minimal)
   - it's not efficient though, so later modify code in original repo, and then sanity check that it behaves the same as modified mamba-minimal

 # Useful snippets